primo-io/prototype-documentation/index.md

 ##2.
 Research

 Teaching programming to children is a widely debated topic.
 We are aware of a moderate number of solutions that try to accomplish this for children above the ages of 8.
 However, there aren't many of these solutions suitable for younger children, and there aren't any that work without a screen or without the need for literacy.
-We see an increasing number of Apps for tablets and computers, also in combination with physical robots, but none of them are free from the pixel domain as the Primo Play Set.
+We see an increasing number of Apps for tablets and computers that also work in combination with physical robots, but none of them are completely free from the pixel domain in the same way the Primo Play Set is.

-I chose wood as main material, first of all because it's natural; the feeling you get is very warm and it makes a nice sound.
+Wood was chose as the main material, first of all because it's natural; you get a warm feeling from it and it makes a nice sound.
 The second reason is cultural.
-I went to observe the games used in traditional kindergartens in Switzerland (where the product was originally designed) to discover that the games loved by children are all made out of wood.
-These toys are very durable and you can see marks and scratches on them, signs of their past usage from other children.
+Observations were conducted on games used in traditional kindergartens in Switzerland (where the product was originally designed) to discover that the games loved by children were all made out of wood.
+Wooden toys are very durable and you can see marks and scratches on them, signs of their past usage from other children.
 It's a material with memory.
-In the  third place, I chose wood because of the contrast that it makes with technology.
-Inside of Primo there's a circuit board, but I wanted to keep everything as magical as possible, hiding the complexity.
+Wood was also chosen as a material because of the stark contrast it creates with technology.
+Inside of Primo there's a circuit board, but we wanted to create a "magical" experience, hiding the complexity of the play set.

 <papert>

 The concept behind Primo is heavily inspired by the work of Seymour Papert, a mathematician who co-founded the MIT Artificial Intelligence Laboratory with Marvin Minsky, in the sixties (if you are interested in the subject, we encourage you to read Mindstorms, his most famous book).
-He was directing the team who invented LOGO, probably the most used and long lasting resource to teach programming to children.
+He directed the team who invented LOGO, probably the most used and long lasting resource for teaching programming to children.
 The goal of Seymour Papert was not just to teach code, but also to help children discover their own personal way of solving problems.
 Primo can be considered an extreme simplification of LOGO and the physical turtle.
-We limited the instructions, to their purest form, avoiding any kind of textual or numerical language.
+We limited the instructions, to their purest form, avoiding any kind of textual or numerical language, translating the abstract nature of LOGO, making it accessible and tangible for a younger audience.

-I realized the first prototype in SUPSI Lugano, during the [MAInD - Master of Advanced Studies in Interaction Design](http://www.maind.supsi.ch/).
-My background is in product design, at the time I just learned the Arduino basics and a bit of code, so after the concept, I started to look around for technical solutions that were approachable for me at the time to develop this kind of application.
-The main issues were two: making a robot car from scratch and an interface board that could easily recognize different kinds of instructions.
+The first prototype was realised in SUPSI Lugano by Matteo (Primo.io co-founder and interaction designer), during the [MAInD - Master of Advanced Studies in Interaction Design](http://www.maind.supsi.ch/).
+Matteo's background is in product design, and after learning the Arduino basics and a bit of code to create the prototype, began to look around for technical solutions that were approachable for a novice, so as to develop an application like Primo.
+The main issues were two: making a robot car from scratch and an interface board that could easily recognize different instructions.

-For the first issue I was lucky enough to get a [Oh_Oh board](http://david.cuartielles.com/w/Maquila2/Ohoh) from David Cuartielles, one of the Arduino founders who was holding a lecture in SUPSI.
+The first issue was solved by using an [Oh_Oh board](http://david.cuartielles.com/w/Maquila2/Ohoh) from David Cuartielles, one of the Arduino founders who was holding a lecture in SUPSI.
 The Oh_Oh robot is an open project, you can find the source files in the link above.
-It is basically a car shaped Arduino, I just had to add an XBee for radio communication.
+It is basically a car shaped Arduino, only an XBee for radio communication was added.

-The second issue was how to design a reliable way to detect the blocks.
-I started to look around for solutions and the inspiration came from a [CIID](http://ciid.dk/) project called ["Barcode Piano"](http://ciid.dk/education/portfolio/idp11/courses/physical-computing/projects/barcode-piano/).
+The second issue was designing a reliable way to detect the blocks.
+A solution was inspired by a [CIID](http://ciid.dk/) project called ["Barcode Piano"](http://ciid.dk/education/portfolio/idp11/courses/physical-computing/projects/barcode-piano/).

 <embed-barcode piano>

 The idea is to use multiple blocks that can be recognized by a board using resistors.
-It's a basic voltage divider: with the analog pins of an Arduino I can read the resistor values.
+It's a basic voltage divider: with the analog pins of an Arduino I reading the resistor values.
 It's a very simple method, but rather effective for a prototype.

-Design wise there are some features that required testing, for this reason I went trough some testing iterations before arriving at the actual design.
+Design wise, some features required testing.
+The actual design is the result of several iterations.

-The 'snake' or 'zig-zag' path of the instruction sequence is due to avoid literacy pre-conceptions.
+The 'snake' or 'zig-zag' path of the instruction sequence is to avoid literacy pre-conceptions.

 <literacy illustration>

-Then there's the 'D' shape of the blocks.
-The reason for this is because the blocks can be inserted just in one way, to be consistent with the path design and the direction of the car.
+The 'D' shape of the block connectors, was designed so that blocks could be inserted just one way, to be consistent with the path design and the direction of the car.
 Multiple designs can be used for this.
-The D shape was chosen as it is basically an 'oriented circle' and circle is the shape that I wanted to use from the beginning, to recall similar pin-board designs.
+The D shape was chosen as it is basically an 'oriented circle' and as a shape, also recalls similar pin-board designs.

 <instruction blocks>

-Instruction Blocks design is still in testing.
-The actual design works fine, children get the idea very quickly, they are just confused between left and right.
-We are currently testing more designs to see if this can be improved.
+The design for the shape of the instruction blocks is still being tested.
+The actual design works perfectly well, children grasp the difference between the left and right block very quickly, but we are currently working on improving this further.

 <primo vimeo concept video embed>

-At the beginning the design for the robot was a toy car.
-It was very complicated and time consuming to produce them, as it's all laser-cut layer by layer then glued together, then sanded for like one hour.
+At the beginning the robot was a toy car.
+A very complicated and time consuming shape to produce, as it's a laser-cut shape glued together layer by layer, and subsequently sanded for over an hour.
 The car had another major issue, it was very boy oriented.
-We are aware of the big discussion that involves 'brain toys' producer, claiming that the majority of them are all boy-oriented.
-Think about LEGO or Meccano.
-We totally agree that the way to go is gender neutral, we didn't want to create a toy specifically for boys or girls, so we opted for a very neutral geometry, a box.
+We wanted to avoid entering in discussions about 'brain toy' producers being criticised of only producing boy-oriented toys.
+We wanted to stay neutral, we didn't want to create a toy specifically for boys or girls, and instead opted for a very neutral geometry, a box.

-We gave the little box a personality, to make it appealing for children, we drew a face on it and we called it Cubetto (little cube in Italian).
-The idea with Cubetto is also to create a basic module that can be expanded and customized.
+A name was given to the little box, along with a personality and a similey face, making it even more appealing for children.
+The robot is called Cubetto (little cube in Italian).
+The idea with Cubetto is also to create a basic module that can be expanded and customized easily in the future.

 <cubetto face>